morrisalp/morrisalp.github.io/_pages/about.md

 I also work for [Israel Tech Challenge (ITC)](https://www.itc.tech/) in the Fellows Data Science program, serving as the Tech Lead and as a lecturer.
 I design the syllabus and teaching materials based on my previous industry experience as a data scientist as well as insights from my academic career.
 I give lectures on topics including classical machine learning and deep learning, and mentor students as they complete their data science final projects.

-I received my B.Sc. from the Massachusetts Institute of Technology with a dual major in mathematics and linguistics.
+I received my B.Sc. from MIT with a dual major in mathematics and linguistics.
 My prior employment experience includes work as a data scientist in the industry, focusing on applications of natural language processing.

 You may contact me with inquiries via email: `morrisalper (at) mail.tau.ac.il`